“It is a city of many layers—it’s a seaport, historical hub, and cultural hotspot all rolled into one.”–Annette White, Bucket List Journey

 4. Go on a food tour

 ‘Live to eat’ should be your motto while in Portland as it has a vast variety of yummy food options and restaurants.
-You can easily set out to find your own delicious meal (which won’t be hard!) or unleash your inner foodie while learning about sustainability on a guided Maine Food for Thought Tour.
+You can easily set out to find your own delicious meal (which won’t be hard!) or unleash your inner foodie while learning about sustainability on a guided food tour.
 The educational food tour will lead you on a walking path to eat your way through restaurants that feature locally sourced ingredients and a farm-to-table mindset.
 You will also get an understanding of the local food culture and delve even deeper with the stories behind the plate.

 Though the stops and dishes can change, there was quite a delectable sampling on the day of my tour.
 For instance, the Union Restaurant dished up a bowl of locally sourced clam chowder with trout and Evo served a beet salad with a kalamata olive crumble and famous Maine blueberries.
 All the other stops were equally delicious.
 I can promise you that you will not leave this tour disappointed or hungry!

 4 1/2.
 Explore Maine’s Historic Eastern Cemetery

 This is not your typical activity for any itinerary, but when a cemetery has a long and riveting history, it makes for an interesting stop as is the case with Eastern Cemetery.
 Dating back to 1668, this cemetery with thousands of graves is a chronicle of the life and times of several people including Portland’s leaders and soldiers.
 It also offers a glimpse into the social divisions of the early times as the graves are divided into different locations.
 You can venture there on your own or opt for a guided tour organized by the non-profit group Spirits Alive from June to October.